-Arcadia Power is a company attempting to give consumers throughout the country the option to pick clean, renewable energy.
-They want to link you up with renewable energy while not impacting your bottom line, or at least keeping any increased costs as low as possible.
+Arcadia Power is a company that gives consumers throughout the country the option to choose and use clean, renewable energy sources — such as those provided by solar panels and wind farms.
+Arcadia Power wants to link you up with renewable energy without impacting your bottom line (or while at least keeping any cost increases as minimal as possible).

-To do that, they offer consumers the chance to use better software to manage their utilities.
+To do that, the company offers consumers the opportunity to use better software to manage their utilities.

-On its end, Arcadia Power purchases energy from clean, renewable sources such as wind farms.
-When buying that clean energy, Arcadia Power earns Renewable Energy Credits (RECs), which is a designation given to green energy sources.
-And then those RECs are sold by Arcadia to its customers.
+On its end, Arcadia Power purchases energy from clean power sources such as wind energy farms, or through the company’s community solar program.
+When buying that clean energy, Arcadia Power earns Renewable Energy Credits (RECs) — also known as renewable energy certificates — which is a designation given to green energy sources.
+And then those RECs are sold by Arcadia to their customers.

-So how do they get that clean energy to you?
+So how does Arcadia get that clean energy to you?

 The most transparent answer is that they don’t.
-You’ll still be using the same power source you were before you signed up with Arcadia Power.
-But those RECs allow you to cancel out your carbon footprint from buying not-as-clean or renewable energy from your utility provider.
+You’ll still be using the same power source you were using before you signed up with Arcadia Power.
+But those RECs allow you to cancel out your carbon footprint from buying not-as-clean or non-renewable energy from your local utility provider

-Those RECs help increase the demand for clean energy sources and it puts more clean energy into the grid.
-And if you’re concerned as a consumer about that 13 percent of renewable energy being too low, this is a good way for you to do your part to increase that.
+Those RECs help increase the demand for clean energy sources, which puts more clean energy into the grid.
+And if you’re concerned as a consumer about that 13 percent of renewable energy being too low, this is a good way for you to do your part to increase that figure.

-Arcadia Power gives the ordinary citizen a solution if they want to pitch in for clean energy while not having to take more drastic steps like putting up solar panels in their yard.
+Arcadia Power gives ordinary citizens a solution if they want to make a positive environmental impact without having to take more drastic steps like installing solar panels.

 Here are your choices:

 Arcadia Power can save you money.
-With the freemium plan, you get access to the Arcadia Power dashboard and services like Price Alerts.
+With the free plan, you get access to the Arcadia Power Dashboard and services like price alerts.

-Price Alerts is a valuable tool because it can help you find a lower energy rate plan in your area.
-That’s not always easy to find on your own because local utility companies are often monopolies who don’t offer the best customer experience.
+Price alerts are a valuable tool because they can help you find a lower energy rate plan in your area.
+That’s not always easy to find on your own, because local utility companies are often monopolies and don’t provide the best possible customer experience.

-The Price Alerts tool is available in states that have deregulated energy.
-This program checks out the energy market where you live and finds the lowest rate it can.
-Once that rate is located, you’ll be notified through email.
+The price alerts tool is available in states that have deregulated energy industries.
+This program checks out the energy market where you live and finds the lowest rate available.
+Once that rate is located, you’ll be notified via email.

-What Arcadia Power is trying to do is replace a lot of the software tools customers need to save money on their energy bills.
-That will help put you in the driver’s seat when it comes to your bill.
+What Arcadia Power is trying to do is replace a lot of the software tools customers need to save money on their utility bills.
+That will help put you in the driver’s seat when it comes to your utility bill.

-The goal with the premium plan is again to save you money.
-However, you’ll be paying a slightly higher rate for energy.
+The goal with the premium plan is to save you money, even though you’ll be paying a slightly higher rate for energy.

 - Related: How To Save Money On Utilities

-So while you’re free to join whichever plan you want, Arcadia Power’s ultimate goal is to get you on the 100 percent plan.
+So while you’re free to join whichever plan you want, Arcadia Power’s ultimate goal is to get you onto the 100-percent plan.

-But it’s not the only way they earn.
+But that’s not the only way they earn.
 They also make money by:

-- Earning money by connecting you to a community solar project.
+- Earning money by connecting you to a community solar power project

-- Sales of products they partner up with like Nest Thermostat.
+- Sales of products they partner with like, like the Nest thermostat

 Like any other service, there are good things and not-so-good things about Arcadia Power.

-- Can help you find a lower energy rate if located within a state with Price Alerts: A lot of people still don’t understand they can shop for a better energy rate, much the same way they would with insurance.
+- Can help you find a lower energy rate if you’re located within a state that offers price alerts.
+Many people still don’t understand that they can shop for a better energy rate, much the same way they would with insurance.
 This is a great feature for people who want to check out their money-saving options while supporting clean energy.

-- Increasing demand for renewable energy: A lot of people would like to support renewable energy, but they don’t know how to do it.
-This gives them an easy way to help that doesn’t take up their time.
-There’s just a quick sign-up process.
+- Increases demand for renewable energy.
+Many people would like to support renewable energy, but don’t know how to do so.
+This gives them an easy way to help protect the environment that doesn’t take up their time.
+All that’s involved is a quick sign-up process.

-- Cheap way to make a difference compared to solar panels: You’ll reduce your carbon footprint for almost no cost.
-And not everybody is a fan of how those giant solar panels can look looming near their house.
+- It’s a cheap way to make a difference compared to solar power panels.
+You’ll reduce your carbon footprint for almost no cost.

-- The free plan allows for 50 percent of your energy sources: That gives you the chance to make a respectable difference without paying more per kWh.
+- The free plan allows for 50 percent of your energy sources to be renewable.
+That gives you the chance to make a respectable difference without paying more per kWh.

-- Gives you an easy-to-see dashboard: The tools are light years ahead of the tools provided by my local utility company.
+- It gives you an easy-to-see dashboard.
+The tools are light years ahead of the those provided by most local utility companies.
 If you’re an online type of person who loves using cutting-edge tools, this will be a great perk for you.

-- Can save on credit card transaction fees: A lot of utility companies charge fees to their customers who pay with credit cards.
+- It can save you on credit card transaction fees.
+A lot of utility companies charge fees to customers who pay their bill with credit cards.
 That can be a nuisance for people who like the ease of paying with credit cards.
-If you have a cash back credit card or trying to earn a credit card bonus, you can earn money back for paying your bill each month.
-That can help offset the extra 1.5 cents per kWh, if you go with that plan.
+If you have a cash back credit card, or are trying to earn a credit card bonus, you can earn money back for paying your power bill with your card every month.
+That can help offset the extra 1.5 cents per kWh, if you go with the premium plan.

-- Free to cancel: You won’t be locked into a long-term membership or have to pay a fee if you change your mind about the membership.
+- It’s free to cancel: You won’t be locked in to a long-term contract or have to pay a fee if you change your mind about the membership.

-- The premium may have you paying slightly more: Your base rate per kWh will go up slightly.
-That’s only a con if you are thinking in terms of dollars and cents, not if you’re thinking for the overall good that you’re doing for the planet.
+- The premium plan may have you paying slightly more.
+Your base rate per kWh will go up a little.
+That’s only a con if you are thinking in terms of dollars and cents — not if you’re thinking about the overall good that you’re doing for the planet.

-- They only offer auto-pay options: If you’re cutting it close on having enough in your bank account to pay your bill, you can delay your auto payment with a three-day grace period.
-The bad thing is you have to take extra steps to do so.
+- They only offer auto-pay options.
+If you’re cutting it close on having enough in your bank account to pay your gas and electricity bills, you can delay your auto payment with a three-day grace period.
+The bad thing is that you have to take extra steps to do so.

 So, the big question is, should you switch?